eversinc33/Red-Team-Advent-of-Code/README.md

 Day | Challenge | Description
 ---|---|---
-9 | Buffer Overflow Exploitation | Do a buffer overflow on a Boot-To-Root box (e.g. Vulnhub).
+9 | Buffer Overflow Exploitation | Do a buffer overflow on a Boot-To-Root box (e.g. Vulnserver).
 Follow a tutorial if you have not done this before
 10 | HackTheBox | Try any box on [HackTheBox](https://www.hackthebox.eu)

 ### Day 11-14: Basic Windows Malware-Development/Post-Exploitation